Enhancing Your Experience

 Arts Commons works diligently every season to enhance, upgrade, and improve your experience.
 We listen to your feedback and focus on the areas that matter to you.
+Thank you for continuing to help us be and do better.

 Jack Singer Concert Hall

 The Jack Singer Concert Hall underwent a makeover during the summer of 2017, with over 2000 new seats, new flooring, and improved lighting.
-After 32 years, it was time to bring new life into our beloved concert hall!
+After 32 years, it was time to breathe new life into our beloved concert hall!
 True to our commitment to sustainability, the old seats were broken down into their component parts and the majority of materials were reused and recycled, including an amazing acoustic ceiling in the Jack Singer Rehearsal Hall made out of old seatbacks!

 The new hall also includes additional accessible seating, cup-holders on many of the seats, and a more intuitive numbering system for the seats.